Permitting Reform – Let’s Get Loud, Take Action!

 What provisions do we want to see in a new permitting reform package?

 Good permitting reform doesn’t just speed up new clean energy projects.
-We still need to bump up our capacity to transmit clean energy and improve early community input on these projects.
+We must still increase our capacity to transmit clean energy and improve early community input on these projects.

 In recent years, the nation has only expanded its electricity transmission capabilities at a rate of 1% annually; well below the 2% rate seen in prior decades.
-Building a new electrical transmission line, on average, takes over a decade.
-If construction of energy infrastructure continues at this pace, we will not be able to lower our emissions at the speed and scale necessary and ensure Americans have affordable and reliable energy in the 21st century.
+On average, building a new electrical transmission line takes over a decade.
+Suppose construction of energy infrastructure continues at this pace.
+In that case, we will not be able to lower our emissions at the speed and scale necessary and ensure Americans have affordable and reliable energy in the 21st century.

 Additionally, clean energy isn’t a tradeoff.
 Any new projects should safeguard the lives and health of people living near them and should prioritize feedback from local communities early on in the permitting process.